s25rawlins/sentinel-ai/FRONTEND_WALKTHROUGH.md

-# SentinelAI Frontend Code Walkthrough
+# Sentinel AI Frontend Code Walkthrough

 ## Overview

-The SentinelAI frontend is a modern React TypeScript application that provides a comprehensive user interface for AI governance and monitoring.
+The Sentinel AI frontend is a modern React TypeScript application that provides a comprehensive user interface for AI governance and monitoring.
 It features a responsive dashboard, real-time data visualization, and intuitive management interfaces for policies, events, and violations.

 ## Architecture

 ### Technology Stack
-- **Framework**: React 18 with TypeScript
+- **Framework**: React 19 with TypeScript 4.9.5
-- **Routing**: React Router DOM for client-side navigation
+- **Routing**: React Router DOM 7.6.3 for client-side navigation
-- **HTTP Client**: Axios for API communication
+- **HTTP Client**: Axios 1.10.0 for API communication
-- **Charts**: Recharts for data visualization
+- **Charts**: Recharts 3.0.2 for data visualization
-- **Icons**: Lucide React for consistent iconography
+- **Icons**: Lucide React 0.525.0 for consistent iconography
 - **Styling**: CSS with CSS custom properties for theming
+- **Testing**: Jest with React Testing Library and MSW
-- **Build Tool**: Create React App (CRA)
+- **Build Tool**: Create React App (CRA) with React Scripts 5.0.1

 ### Project Structure
 ```